Danilov resolution and representations of McKay quiver: Main theorem

 \section{Main theorem}

-We defined a family of pairwise non--isomorphic representations of McKay quiver on the Danilov resolution $Y,$ which are $\theta-$stable with respect to stability parameters $\theta$ determined in Lemma~\eqref{l:common stab}.
-The universal property of the moduli space $M_\theta(Q)$ will ensure that the Danilov resolution dominates one of its components.
+We have defined a family of pairwise non-isomorphic representations of the McKay quiver on the Danilov resolution $Y,$ which are $\theta$-stable with respect to stability parameters $\theta$ determined in Lemma~\ref{l:common stab}.
+The universal property of the moduli space $M_\theta(Q,R)$ will ensure that the Danilov resolution dominates one of its components.

-\begin{definition}[Craw, Maclagan, Thomas] Denote by $Y_\theta$ (for generic $\theta\in\Theta$) the unique irreducible component of the moduli $M_\theta(Q),$ containing representations of McKay quiver with all arrows represented by a non--zero number.
-Following~\cite[Theorem~4.3]{CrawMaclaganI}, we call $Y_\theta$ a coherent component of $M_\theta(Q).$ \end{definition}
+\begin{definition}[Craw, Maclagan, Thomas] Denote by $Y_\theta$ (for generic $\theta\in\Wt(Q)$) the unique irreducible component of the moduli $M_\theta(Q,R),$ containing representations of the McKay quiver with all arrows represented by a non-zero number.
+Following~\cite[Theorem~4.3]{CrawMaclaganI}, we call $Y_\theta$ the coherent component of $M_\theta(Q,R).$ \end{definition}

-Note that representations of McKay quiver with all arrows represented by a non--zero number are $\theta-$stable under any stability condition $\theta\in\Theta$.
-The coherent component is reduced, irreducible, not--necessarily--normal toric variety of dimension $3,$ projective over $X=\CC^3 /G$ (see~\cite[Theorem~4.3]{CrawMaclaganI}).
-Denote by $\pi_\theta$ the corresponding projective, birational morphism: By King~\cite[Proposition~5.3]{King}, there exists a universal family of McKay quiver representations over the open set of $\theta-$stable representations in $M_\theta(Q).$ Denote by $\pi$ natural toric morphism given by a sequence of toric weighted blowups where $Y$ denotes Danilov resolution.
+Note that representations of the McKay quiver with all arrows represented by a non-zero number are $\theta$-stable under any stability condition $\theta\in\Wt(Q).$ The coherent component is reduced, irreducible, not-necessarily-normal toric variety of dimension $3,$ projective over $X=\CC^3 /G$ (see~\cite[Theorem~4.3]{CrawMaclaganI}).
+Denote by $\pi_\theta$ the corresponding projective, birational morphism: Denote by $\pi$ the natural toric morphism given by a sequence of toric weighted blowups where $Y$ denotes the Danilov resolution.

-Assume that the stability parameter $\theta$ is chosen such that all representations of the McKay quiver in the family $\FFF$ on $Y$ are $\theta-$stable.
-Then there exists a unique morphisms $\rho$
+Assume that the generic stability parameter $\theta$ is chosen such that all representations of the McKay quiver in the family $\FFF$ on $Y$ are $\theta$-stable.
+Since $\theta$ is generic, by King~\cite[Proposition~5.3]{King}, there exists a universal family of McKay quiver representations over $M_\theta(Q,R)$ and there exists a unique morphisms $\rho$